zandent/swappi-idoplatform/README.md

                                        // E.g., if amt is 100 and ratio is 20,
-                                       // token owner should transfer 20 more tokens in next step uint256 priceForLP,            // Pre-defined amount of cfx for placing LP uint256[5] memory privateData, // Score, amount, price, start time, end time uint256[2] memory publicData   // price, end time ) external onlyOwner;
+                                       // token owner should transfer 20 more tokens in next step uint256 priceForLP,            // Pre-defined amount of cfx for placing LP address[] memory whitelistAddress, // whitelist in private sale uint256[] memory maxAmtPerEntryInWhitelist, // Pre-defined max limit for each address in whitelist uint256[5] memory privateData, // Score, amount, price, start time, end time uint256[2] memory publicData   // price, end time ) external onlyOwner;